-- Imaging tests.
-Through ultrasound or magnetic resonance imaging (MRI), your health care provider can evaluate how the placenta is implanted in your uterine wall.
+Through an ultrasound or Magnetic resonance imaging (MRI), your health care provider can evaluate how deeply the placenta is implanted in your uterine wall.

 If your health care provider suspects placenta accreta, he or she will work with you to develop a plan to safely deliver your baby.

 In the case of extensive placenta accreta, a C-section followed by the surgical removal of the uterus (hysterectomy) might be necessary.
-This procedure, also called a cesarean hysterectomy, helps prevent the potentially life-threatening blood loss that can occur if part or all of the placenta remains attached after delivery.
+This procedure, also called a cesarean hysterectomy, helps prevent the potentially life-threatening blood loss that can occur if there's an attempt to separate the placenta.

-During the C-section, your health care provider will deliver your baby through an incision in your abdomen and a second incision in your uterus.
-After delivering your baby, your health care provider or another member of your health care team will remove your uterus — with the placenta still attached — to prevent severe bleeding.
+During your C-section, your health care provider will deliver your baby through an initial incision in your abdomen and a second incision in your uterus.
+After the delivery, a member of your health care team will remove your uterus — with the placenta still attached — to prevent severe bleeding.

-Rarely, the uterus and placenta might be allowed to remain intact, allowing the placenta to dissolve over time.
+Rarely, the uterus and placenta might be kept intact, allowing the placenta to dissolve over time.
 However, this approach can have serious complications, including: